mockingbirdnest/Principia/SUPPORT.md

 suitable for questions on how to use the mod ("how do I go to the Moon from Cape Canaveral?", for instance).
 Please use Discord for those.

+*There is no support whatsoever for older versions.
+Before opening an issue, you must upgrade, verify that the problem reproduces with the latest version, and give us logs and other information related to that version.
+Issues for older versions will be systematically closed.*

 ### Crashes

 There are two kinds of crashes that may be caused by Principia: crashes of